 I’m recommending the 15″ models as that gives you a nice balance of screen real estate and portability for a laptop.

 I know this is a “gaming” laptop, but that just means it’s fast and will work great.
 The Asus ROG Strix GL553VE is the perfect laptop for your music recording and mixing needs.
 It comes with a NVIDIA GTX 1050Ti graphics card, Intel i7 and 16GB RAM.

 Comes with 1x USB 2.0 Port, 2x USB 3.0 ports and 1x USB-C port.

 Asus ROG Strix GL502VS-DB71

 The ASUS ROG Strix GL502VS-DB71 is similar to above but uses an upgraded NVIDIA GTX 1070 graphics card.
-Many software programs make use of the graphic card, which frees up the CPU to do its thing.
+Many software programs, including most DAWs, make use of the graphic card, which frees up the CPU to do its thing.
 Also, when you start plugging in 2 or 3 external monitors, you’ll definitely need the extra GPU power.

 This version also includes improved cooling, which can keep your computer quieter.
 This is great as you don’t want to be picking up fan noise when recording.